bkrxiii/Welcome/README.md

-# Welcome to my gitHub
+# Welcome to my GitHub

 I discovered code during the first lockdown in the UK and absolutely love it.